ssande7/lammps/doc/src/compute_heat_flux_va_chunk.rst

 Removal of a velocity bias is supported via the *bias* keyword.
 It takes the ID of a compute of type temp/chunk as an argument (see :doc:`compute temp/chunk <compute_temp_chunk>`).
-The temp/chunk compute should use *chunk-ID* as its chunk/atom compute.
-With velocity bias removed, :math:`\mathbf{v}_i` in the the kinetic component of the equation for :math:`\mathbf{J}_c` is replaced by the peculiar velocity, and the velocity in the configurational component becomes
-:math:`\left( \mathbf{v}_i - \mathbf{v}_c \right)`, where
-:math:`\mathbf{v}_c` is the center of mass velocity of the chunk as calculated by :doc:`compute temp/chunk <compute_temp_chunk>`.
+The temp/chunk compute should use *chunk-ID* as its chunk/atom compute, and specify the "com yes" option.
+With velocity bias removed, :math:`\mathbf{v}_i` in the the kinetic component of the equation for :math:`\mathbf{J}_c` is replaced by the peculiar velocity, and the velocity in the configurational component becomes :math:`\left( \mathbf{v}_i - \mathbf{v}_c \right)`, where :math:`\mathbf{v}_c` is the center of mass velocity of the chunk as calculated by :doc:`compute temp/chunk <compute_temp_chunk>`.
 An alternative bias can be